Puerto Rican lizard cuckoo

 The Puerto Rican lizard cuckoo (Coccyzus vieilloti) is a species of bird in the tribe Phaenicophaeini, subfamily Cuculinae of the cuckoo family Cuculidae.
 It is endemic to Puerto Rico.

 Taxonomy and systematics

 The Puerto Rican lizard cuckoo and three other lizard cuckoos were for a time considered a single species.
 Individually they were previously placed in genus Saurothera that was later merged into the current Coccyzus, and they are considered a superspecies.
 All four of them are found only on islands in the Caribbean.
 The Puerto Rican lizard cuckoo is monotypic.

-The species' specific epithet and the former English name "Vieilloti’s Ground Cuckoo" commemorate French ornithologist Louis Jean Pierre Vieillot.
+The species' specific epithet and the former English name "Vieilloti's Ground Cuckoo" commemorate French ornithologist Louis Pierre Vieillot.

 Description

 The Puerto Rican lizard cuckoo is 40 to 48 cm long, about half of which is the tail.
 It has a long decurved bill with a black maxilla and a yellow mandible with a black tip.
 The sexes have the same plumage.
 Adults have entirely gray-brown upperparts.
 Their throat and breast are gray and the belly and undertail coverts tawny.
 The upper surface of their tail is gray-brown and the underside gray brown darkening to black near the large white tips.
 Their eye is surrounded by bare red skin.
 Juveniles have a cinnamon wash on the breast, less black on the underside of the tail, and an orange-red eye ring.